 7. Over-Work or Not Taking a Break

-Okay, we get it that you are eager to finish a project and intend to work until you get the results you desire but did you know that by working continuously without taking a break increases the chances of making more mistakes?
+Okay, we get it that you are eager to finish a project and intend to work until you get the results you desire but did you know that working continuously without taking a break increases the chances of making more mistakes?
+You need scheduled maintenance to keep your machine workable.

 So the next time you can’t seem to get the right stitch or set your machine right, maybe it is just your brain telling you that you need to take a break, come back and try again.